axrp/axrp.github.io/_posts/2022-05-22-episode-15-natural-abstractions-john-wentworth.markdown

 I guess a couple moles, which is-

 **John Wentworth:**
 Probably a bit more than that.
-I would guess like tens of moles.
+I would guess like tens of moles [correction: there are thousands of moles of water in a typical human body].

 **Daniel Filan:**
 Okay.